swcarpentry/training-course/_submissions/round-02/1/2012-10-30-round-2-1-how-functions-work.md

 Here is an example of using functions: https://github.com/apawlik/SCW-Teaching-R2/blob/master/Teaching-R2/HowFunctionsWork.py

-In response to Greg&#8217;s comment about having too many concepts in the concept map, I updated the cmap.
-Still quite a few things in it but a bit better (at least that &#8220;stack&#8221; is not there).
+In response to Greg's comment about having too many concepts in the concept map, I updated the cmap.
+Still quite a few things in it but a bit better (at least that "stack" is not there).

 [<img class="alignnone size-large wp-image-1087" title="How Functions Work 2" src="http://files.software-carpentry.org/training-course/2012/10/functions2-1024x560.jpg" alt="" width="707" height="386" />][2]